RCJacH/RCJacH.github.io/content/post/Analysis/audio-plugins/aw-console-setup.md

 ---
 title: "Airwindows Console Plugins Basics"
 date: 2021-07-03T03:13:14+08:00
-draft: true
 tags: ["analysis", "music production", "mixing", "audio-plugins"]
 categories: ["music-production"]
-description: "What do Airwindows's console plugins actually do, and how you should use them in your DAW."
+description: "What do Airwindows console plugins actually do to your audio, and how you should use them in your DAW."
 ---

 I did a comparison of Airwindows console plugins in the last post,